iammohitvs/EasyInk-Advanced-Note-Taking-App/README.md

 P.S.
 If somebody can figure out what is wrong with the sidenav when the modal to add a new note is opened please do let me know.
 I have spent a long time trying to figure it out but am not able to.

-Note: I fixed it now.
-Some issue with its position being fixed. adjusted the dislay to be flex.
+Note: It's fixed it now.
+Some issue with its position being fixed.
+Adjusted the display to be flex.